nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

    i.
 Test case: <code>MARK 5</code>
       *Assumption: there are 5 or more items in the list.
 The 5th item has a description of 'lemons', price of '$4.00' and quantity of '6'.*

-        Expected behaviour: The fifth item in the list is mark as bought, denoted as [B].
+        Expected: The fifth item in the list is mark as bought, denoted as [B].

     &nbsp;

    ii.
 Test case: <code>MARK -10</code>

-        Expected behaviour: An error message stating that the item does not exist in the list is shown.
+        Expected: An error message stating that the item does not exist in the list is shown.

     &nbsp;

    iii.
 Test case: <code>MARK 100</code>

-        Expected behaviour: An error message stating that the item does not exist in the list is shown.
+        Expected: An error message stating that the item does not exist in the list is shown.

    &nbsp;

    iv.
 Other incorrect MARK commands to try: <code>MARK xxx</code> (where xxx is not a number).

-         Expected behaviour: An error message stating to provide a single numerical index number is shown.
+         Expected: An error message stating to provide a single numerical index number is shown.

    &nbsp;